Mount Toubkal Winter

 - The chance to summit two peaks over 4000m

-- A possible traverse of Mt Toubkal rather than just the standard up-and-down route
+- A possible traverse of Mt Toubkal rather than just the standard up-and-down route (we often ascend the south cwm and descend the north cwm)

 - A good rate of acclimitisation to altitude.
 This not only improves your safety but also your enjoyment of the trip